APACTestDrive/CloudNative_AppDev/CICDlab.md

 ### **STEP 9**: Create The Build Pipelines

-Now that we have imported the project archive for our demo, we can start creating our CICD pipelines for the JETUI frontend and the RewardSerivce microservice.
+Now that we have imported the project archive for our demo, we can start creating our CI/CD pipelines for the JETUI frontend and the RewardSerivce microservice.
 This includes creating the build job configurations and the deployment configurations.

 ### **STEP 9.1**: Create The JETUI Frontend Build Job

-The first task in our CICD pipeline is to build the JETUI frontend application.
+The first task in our CI/CD pipeline is to build the JETUI frontend application.
 We need to create a build job for this.
-And we want the build to be triggered automatically whenever there is a code change.
+And we want the build to be triggered automatically whenever there is a code commit.
 The build process can be automated and deployed automatically to a designated JCS environment.

-- Switch to Build tab and create a new job.
+- Switch to Build tab on the navigation.
 There should be no build job initially.

 - Click on **New Job**

   ![](images/42.png)

+- Complete the fields with:

-- Enter *JETUI_JCS_Build* as the **Job Name**
+- **Job Name**: `JETUI_JCS_Build`

-- Select *CafeSupremo* from the dropdown list for **Software Template**
+- **Software Template**: `CafeSupremo`

 - Click **Create Job**

   ![](images/43.png)

+- Now you will be presented with the Job Configuration page

 - Configure the build job by specifying the Git repo to build from.
-On the **Source Control** tab click on **Add Source Control**
+On the *Source Control* tab click on **Add Source Control**

   ![](images/44.png)

-- Select *CafeSupremo.git* from the dropdown box for **Repository**
+- Select `CafeSupremo.git` from the dropdown box for **Repository**

   ![](images/51.png)

-- On the **Builders** tab click on **Add Builder** button and select **Unix Shell Builder** from the context option list
+- On the *Builders* tab click on **Add Builder** button and select **Unix Shell Builder** from the context option list

   ![](images/45.png)